-The main objectives of the Working Party on Energy End-Use Technologies (EUWP) are to guide the work of the end-use technology Implementing Agreements (IAs) and to identify gaps in technologies and energy end-use systems.
-The EUWP builds relationships and engages with industry and partner countries through the work of the end-use IAs.
-The EUWP also follows closely the work of the Energy Efficiency Working Party (EEWP) and the International Partnership for Energy Efficiency Co-operation (IPEEC).
-IAs in the end-use sector portfolio include:
+The main objectives of the Working Party on Energy End-Use Technologies (EUWP) are to guide the work of the end-use Energy Technology Initiatives (ETIs, (formally organised under the auspices of an Implementing Agreements) and to identify gaps in technologies and energy end-use systems.
+EUWP builds relationships and engages with industry and partner countries through the work of the end-use ETIs.
+EUWP also follows closely the work of the Energy Efficiency Working Party and the International Partnership for Energy Efficiency Co-operation.
+ETIs in the end-use sector portfolio include:

 Recent workshops organised under the auspices of the EUWP, which generally invovolved experts from IAs, included: